Any Fin for Love Excerpt

-Cody slowed to a stop beyond the marina market and stared out at the lake and its wooded shoreline.
-Spring had been especially warm this year, and now, at the first week in May, the already leafed-out trees swayed in the wind alongside an even mix of evergreens.
-Angry storm clouds had moved in from the south and hung low in the sky.
-She desperately wanted to rent a slip for her johnboat for the week, so she wouldn’t have to launch the craft every day under a hundred pairs of watchful eyes, but all the slips looked full.
-As she started her wide u-turn near the lake, her gaze skimmed down the dock to the left.
-Wait a minute.
-A boat slip lay vacant, two down from the end.
+Slowing to a stop beyond the marina market log cabin, she stared out at the lake and its wooded shoreline.
+Spring had been especially warm this year, and already leafed-out trees swayed alongside evergreens in the breezes swarming off the lake.
+Angry storm clouds had swept in from the south and now hung low in the sky.
+Cody had desperately wanted to rent a slip for her johnboat for the week, so she wouldn’t have to launch the craft every day under a hundred pairs of critical eyes, but all the dock slips appeared to be occupied.
+As she started her wide U-turn near the lake, her gaze skimmed down the dock to the left of the ramp.

-With a gasp, she abandoned her Jeep at the top of the boat ramp and jogged to the cabin.
-A bell tinkled loudly as Cody pushed through the front door.
-The tiny market looked deserted, and she peered through an arched doorway to the bait shop beyond.
+With a gasp, she abandoned her Jeep at the top of the boat ramp and jogged to the log cabin.
+A bell overhead tinkled loudly as Cody surged through the front door.
+The tiny market was deserted, and she peered through an arched doorway to the bait shop beyond.
 No one there either.
-She stepped toward the tiny office in the far corner, and a stocky brunette appeared in the doorway, looking tired and a little bit frazzled.
+She moved toward the tiny office in the far corner, and a stocky brunette appeared in the doorway, looking tired and a little bit frazzled.

-“Hi, I’m Lynette Leery,” the woman said.
-"Can I help you?”
+“Hi, I’m Lynette Leery,” the brunette called.
+“Can I help you?”

-Cody put on her brightest smile.
+Cody pasted on her brightest smile.
 “Yes, I’d like to rent a boat slip from you, and I noticed an empty one near the end of the dock on the left side of the ramp.